Search

 Tip: If you have a clock that actually makes a ticking sound and place it under a blanket or somewhere so the puppy can hear the ticking sound, he’ll be comforted.
 To the pup it can sound like the heartbeat from the mother so your new puppy doesn’t feel alone.
 It sounds crazy, but I’ve found it often works.

-There’s a good chance the puppy will need attention during the night.
-Some puppies settle quicker than others, but this phase will pass.
+It’s common for puppies to need attention during the night as they adjust to new surroundings.
+Some pups settle quicker than others, but this phase will pass.
 It’s all a part of getting to know your puppy.

 Leaving your dog home alone